Sulfur-reducing bacteria: Dethiosulfovibrio spp.

-Dethiosulfovibrio are a gram negative sulfur reducing bacteria that was isolated from "Thiodendron", bacterial sulfur mats obtained from different saline environments.
+Dethiosulfovibrio are a gram-negative sulfur-reducing bacterium that was isolated from "Thiodendron", bacterial sulfur mats obtained from different saline environments.
 Cells are curved or fibroid-like rods and motile thanks to flagella located on the concave side of the cells.

 The temperature range is from 15° to 40 °C and at pH values between 5±5 and 8±0.
-About their metabolism, they ferments proteins, peptides, some organic acids and amino acids like serine, histidine, lysine, arginine, cysteine and threonine.
-Only in the presence of sulfur or thiosulfate can use alanine, glutamate, isoleucine, leucine and valine, moreover the presence of sulfur or thiosulfate increases the cell yield and the growth rate.
+Regarding their metabolism, they ferment proteins, peptides, and some organic acids, as well as amino acids such as serine, histidine, lysine, arginine, cysteine, and threonine.
+Only in the presence of sulfur or thiosulfate can the cells use alanine, glutamate, isoleucine, leucine, and valine; moreover, the presence of sulfur or thiosulfate increases cell yield and growth rate.
 They are obligately anaerobic and slightly halophilic.
-In the presence of fermentable substrates they are able to reduce elemental sulfur and thiosulfate but not sulfate or sulfite to sulfide.
+In the presence of fermentable substrates, they are able to reduce elemental sulfur and thiosulfate but not sulfate or sulfite to sulfide.
 Growth did not occur with H_{2} as electron donor and carbon dioxide or acetate as carbon sources in the presence of thiosulfate or elemental sulfur as electron acceptor.
 Unable to utilize carbohydrates, alcohols and some organic acids like acetate or succinate.
 Four species were found, Dethiosulfovibrio russensis, Dethiosulfovibrio marinus, Dethiosulfovibrio peptidovorans and Dethiosulfovibrio acidaminovorans.